swcarpentry/python-novice-gapminder/_episodes/15-coffee.md

 Over break, reflect on and discuss the following:
 * A common refrain in software engineering is "Don't Repeat Yourself".
-How do the techniques we've learned in the last lessons help us avoid repeating ourselves? _note that in practice there is some nuance to this and should be balanced with doing the simplest thing that could possibly work_
+How do the techniques we've learned in the last lessons help us avoid repeating ourselves? _Note that in practice there is some nuance to this and should be balanced with doing the simplest thing that could possibly work._
 * What are the pros / cons of making a variable global or local to a function?
 * When would you consider turning a block of code into a function definition?